All articles

 Mandarin Oriental, Desaru Coast Mandarin Oriental Fan Club

-Insider verdict The interim Sirēya period unsettled some travel advisors who'd built relationships on the One&Only name, and MOHG's own leadership has been candid that the aim is continuity, not reinvention — the group's CEO has said he wants the property to feel materially the same in five years.
+Insider verdict — The interim Sirēya period unsettled some travellers who'd built a relationship with the resort under the One&Only name, and MOHG's own leadership has been candid that the aim is continuity, not reinvention — the group's CEO has said he wants the property to feel materially the same in five years.
 For guests, the practical upside of the takeover is straightforward: what was previously bookable only as an independent luxury property is now reachable through Fan Club, with the breakfast, upgrade and credit mechanics that come with it.
 Ask for a rainforest-facing suite over a sea-facing one if quiet matters more than the view — the tree canopy muffles the resort noise in a way the beachfront rooms don't get.

 Best for: the definitive Desaru stay; design-led architecture; couples and quiet